gempesaw/node-clair-client/README.md

 # node-clair-client

-This module is a with api bindings to [coreos/clair@2.0.4][clair].
+This module is a set of api bindings to [coreos/clair@2.0.4][clair].
 It uses the v1 Clair API endpoints, not v3.
 Currently, it only implements the "upload layer" and "get layer" endpoints; contributions are welcome.

 ## installation